-Energy- and cost-efficient extreme lightweight design with hybrid systems
+Energy- and cost-efficient extreme lightweight construction with hybrid materials

-The NRW Forschungskolleg "Light - Efficient - Mobile" (FK LEM) addresses simultaneously important social challenges such as resource efficiency, environmentally friendly mobility, climate protection, as well as various aspects in other areas for example as medical technology.
-The key of solving these challenges is the implementation of an extremely lightweight construction of moving masses for broad applications.
-This is a central starting point for achieving a considerable reduction in resource and energy consumption can be achieved by the use of hybrid materials for products in machinery, plant and vehicle construction.
-As the economic efficiency is a very important issue and, regarding the fact that stress exposures usually are inhomogeneous on components, the cost-intensive high strength materials are used in a localized, partial reinforcement.
-Therefore both economic and technical aspects can be optimised and affordable lightweight construction can be realised by means of localised, partial reinforcement with a high-strength, lightweight, but possibly expensive material.
+The NRW Research College "Light - Efficient - Mobile" (FK LEM) simultaneously addressed important societal challenges such as resource efficiency, environmentally friendly mobility, climate protection, but also various aspects in other areas such as medical technology.
+A key to solving these challenges lies in the implementation of an extremely lightweight construction of moving masses for broad applications.
+This is a central starting point for achieving a considerable reduction in resource and energy consumption through the use of hybrid materials in products from mechanical engineering, plant construction and vehicle construction.
+The basic idea takes into account the fact that load stresses on components are usually inhomogeneous.
+Therefore, economic and technical aspects can be optimised and affordable lightweight construction can be realised by means of localised, partial reinforcement with a high-strength, lightweight, but possibly expensive material.